You are here

 'It was the healthiest choice for my babies'

-A former Loyola Labor & Delivery patient talks about her experience with breast-feeding and how Loyola’s Baby Friendly Hospital Initiative helps educate new mothers about the benefits of breast-feeding.
-Here's her story:
+A former Loyola Labor & Delivery patient talks about her experience with breast-feeding and the how Loyola’s Baby Friendly Hospital Initiative helps educate new mothers about the benefits of breast-feeding.

 My name is Lisa, and I am a proud mother of two healthy, beautiful daughters.
 I am also the Mom Representative for the dedicated and passionate Baby Friendly Team at Loyola.
 We are working together to provide new mothers and babies with the best care possible and the key component is breast-feeding!
 My breast-feeding journey began when I discovered my first pregnancy and the experience has changed my understanding and appreciation of my body.